dimus/gnidump/README.md

 : Postgres password

 `CANONICAL_DIR`
-: Directory where to put text files with canonical names ## Usage
+: Directory where to put text files with canonical names.
+It should and with '/'

+## Usage

 * Compile app